chopicalqui/KaliIntelligenceSuite/README.md

     automatically identified by KIS (e.g., via extraction from certificates, etc.).
 Thus, it is not necessary to explicitly set this scope type.
 Nevertheless, this scope type can be used to manually exclude second-level domains at a later time.
- - **Virtual hosts (vhost)**: KIS supports scanning vhosts (https://httpd.apache.org/docs/2.4/vhosts/) by using tools like Nikto or Burp Suite Professional (see argument `--vhost` of script `kiscollect`.
+ - **Virtual hosts (vhost)**: KIS supports scanning [vhosts](https://httpd.apache.org/docs/2.4/vhosts/) by using tools like Nikto or Burp Suite Professional (see argument `--vhost` of script `kiscollect`).
 Which vhosts are in scope and which are not is indirectly specified by scoping **IP networks** and **IP addresses** (see above) together with **Second-level domain** and **host names** (see above).
+Only if the host name as well as the IP address, to which the host name resolves, is in scope, then also the vhost is in scope and kiscollect performs a collection.
  Below are two examples to demonstrate how it works:

-   * Example 1: Let's assume the second-level domain google.com together with all sub-level domains that resolve to a network range within 172.217.0.0/16 are in scope.
-In this case, the top-level domain google.com is added to the KIS database with scope type `all` as documented below:
+   * Example 1: Let's assume the second-level domain google.com together with all its sub-level domains that resolve to a network range within 172.217.0.0/16 are in scope.
+In this case, we add network 172.217.0.0/16 with scope type `all` (default) to the KIS database because all IP addresses within this network are in scope.

      ```bash
      # create a new workspace example
      docker exec -it kaliintelsuite kismanage workspace -a example

-     # add the second-level domain google.com to workspace example and set the scope to all (default)
+     # add the network 172.217.0.0/16 to workspace example and set its scope to all (default)
-     docker exec -it kaliintelsuite kismanage domain -w example -a google.com
+     docker exec -it kaliintelsuite kismanage network -w example -a 172.217.0.0/16
      ```

-     In this case, KIS is able to, among other things, enumerate any sub-level domains as well as resolve their corresponding IP addresses.
-In addition, to ensure that KIS scans any host with an IP address within the IP network range 172.217.0.0/16, this network range must be added to KIS with scope type `all` as well:
+   As only the second-level domain google.com and any of its subdomains are in scope that resolve to an IP address within 172.217.0.0/16, we also have to add second-level domain google.com to the KIS database and set its scope to `vhost`:

      ```bash
-     # add the network 172.217.0.0/16 to workspace example and set the scope to all (default)
+     # add the second-level domain google.com to workspace example and set the scope to vhost
-     docker exec -it kaliintelsuite kismanage network -w example -a 172.217.0.0/16
+     docker exec -it kaliintelsuite kismanage domain -w example -a google.com
      ```

+   With this configuration, google.com and any of its subdomains are per default out of scope except, they resolve to an in-scope IP address within 172.217.0.0/16.

-   * Example 2: Let's assume the second-level domain google.com together with all sub-level domains that resolve to any network range are in scope.
-In this case, the top-level domain google.com is added to the KIS database with scope type `all` as documented below:
+   * Example 2: Let's assume the second-level domain google.com together with all its subdomains that resolve to any IP address are in scope.
+In this case, we add the network 0.0.0.0/0 with scope type `vhost` to the KIS database.

      ```bash
      # create a new workspace example
      docker exec -it kaliintelsuite kismanage workspace -a example

+     # add network 0.0.0.0/0 to workspace example and set the scope to vhost
+     docker exec -it kaliintelsuite kismanage network -w example -s vhost -a 0.0.0.0/0
+     ```

+     In this case, any IP address is per default out-of-scope except, an in-scope host name resolves to it.

+     Next, we add second-level domain google.com together with all its subdomains to the KIS database by using scope type `all` (default).

+     ```bash
      # add the second-level domain google.com to workspace example and set the scope to all (default)
      docker exec -it kaliintelsuite kismanage domain -w example -a google.com
-     ```

-     In this case, KIS is able to, among other things, enumerate any sub-level domains as well as resolve their corresponding IP addresses.
-In addition, to ensure that KIS scans any host, the network range 0.0.0.0/0 must be added to KIS with scope type `all` as well:

-     ```bash
-     # add network 0.0.0.0/0 to workspace example and set the scope to all (default)
-     docker exec -it kaliintelsuite kismanage network -w example -a 0.0.0.0/0
      ```